chemicalk1d/2017-18_A-level-project/README.md

 It is an interpreter for the programming language small basic, a programming language which I first learned around the age of 11-12.

-More information about the smallbasic programming can be found [here](http://smallbasic.com).
+More information about the smallbasic programming language can be found [here](http://smallbasic.com).

 It was developed using the C++ Programming language with Visual Studio 2015.
 I implemented most of the features found in the smallbasic language along with a few extra features such as find imports as well.